stevekrouse/rose/README.md

     - swap ordering
     - when adding element (and to left/right), give option to select number, text, null, undefined, object, array, function

-- object member computed

-- string formatting
-  - convert string input to multiline input on enter
+- arrow key navigation
+  - right - next sibling to right
-  - ability to describe/detect string type
+  - left - next sibling to left
-    - rgb and "#fefefe" colors should have the colour near them and color picker widgets
-    - syntax highlight for code string

-- consider removing the virtual parameter node thing because there's not real reason to select it
+  - up -- parent
+  - down -- first child
+  - esc - out of edit mode
   - the selected node doesn't recieve keydown events unless you click on it --> maybe we need to focus on it? --> better way to get divs to get keydowns?

 - add first-line block so you can add things at the top

+- think about ways to standardize view customizing
+  - turn all camel case into spaces?
+  - sprite.move(10) -> move sprite 10 by 10 steps
+  - console.log("hi") -> log "hi" to the console
+  - const x = 1 -> create a constant x and set it to 1
+  - someArray.forEach(sprite => sprite.move(10)) --> for each sprite in someArray, move that sprite by 10 steps
+- help option in the editor menu to tell you what each node is...?

 - when you click around in the text editor, it should select in the blocks selection
   - and vice-versa: selection in the UI should highlight the text in the editor (this will probably be easy-ish)